greenelab/indices_manuscript/manuscript.md

 The value of scientific research can be easier to assess at the collective level than at the level of individual contributions.
 Several journal-level and article-level metrics aim to measure the importance of journals or individual manuscripts.
-However, many are citation-based and citation practices between fields.
+However, many are citation-based and citation practices vary between fields.
 To account for these differences, scientists have devised normalization schemes to make metrics more comparable across fields.
 We use PageRank as an example metric and examine the extent to which field-specific citation norms drive estimated importance differences.
-We recapitulate differences in journal and article PageRanks between fields.
+In doing so, we recapitulate differences in journal and article PageRanks between fields.
-We find that manuscripts shared between fields have different PageRanks depending on which field's citation network the metric is calculated in.
+We also find that manuscripts shared between fields have different PageRanks depending on which field's citation network the metric is calculated in.
-We implement a degree-preserving graph shuffling algorithm to generate a null distribution of similar networks and find differences more likely attributed to field-specific preferences than citation patterns.
+We implement a degree-preserving graph shuffling algorithm to generate a null distribution of similar networks and find differences more likely attributed to field-specific preferences than citation norms.
-While differences exist between fields' metric distributions, applying metrics in a field-aware manner rather than using normalized global metrics avoids losing important information about article preferences.
+Our results suggest that while differences exist between fields' metric distributions, applying metrics in a field-aware manner rather than using normalized global metrics avoids losing important information about article preferences.
-Our results also suggest that assigning a single importance value to a manuscript may not be a useful construct, as the importance of each manuscript varies by the reader's field.
+They also imply that assigning a single importance value to a manuscript may not be a useful construct, as the importance of each manuscript varies by the reader's field.

 ## Introduction